 • Respect for all applicable laws and regulations, human rights and democratic values;

-• Maximise the benefits of AI systems while preventing and minimising their risks;
+• Maximise the benefits of AI systems

-• Align with emerging international standards and norms around AI ethics.
+standards and norms around AI ethics.

 Malta plans to have an AI ecosystem that promotes an acceleration in the achievement of the benefits of AI, whilst minimising its risks.
 This will require that Malta maintains a fine balance between opposing factors including: